Anxiety Activities for Children (Free Checklist & Worksheet)

 A “Worry Box” is a place to store away worries until you are ready to deal with them.

-When a worry thought strikes, you write it down in a piece of paper and you store it away in your worry box.
+When a worried thought strikes, you write it down on a piece of paper and you store it away in your worry box.

 You may then decide how you are going to tackle that problem, or you may just need to talk to somebody about it.

 Sometimes, anxiety may be caused by a real problem.
 In those cases, developing good problem-solving abilities may be the best help.

 You could work on developing your kid´s problem-solving abilities by helping him:

 - Choose the alternative that best solves the problem

 - Action it.

 Sometimes anxiety in a social context may derive from the inability to stand up for ourselves.

 15. Approach Problems & Fears One Step at a Time